 About Dual Credit

-Dual Credit is a form of concurrent enrollment that allows a student to take certain courses at San Jac that earn both college and high school credit.
-Typically, students take two courses each semester while in high school.
+Want to get a jump-start on your college education?
+San Jacinto College’s dual credit program may be a good fit for you.
+Dual Credit is a form of concurrent enrollment that allows a student to take certain courses at San Jacinto College while in high school.
 By doing this, students can graduate from high school with 24+ hours of college credit!
 Students can earn even more by taking summer courses.

 To be accepted for enrollment in college-level courses, you must have appropriate academic qualifications, a high level of motivation, and adequate time to devote to studying a college-level course.
 In order to enroll in the Dual Credit Program, you must:

 - Be a High School Student.
 Public, private, or home school students can qualify.
-Please contact your campus Dual Credit Offices for more information.
+Please contact your campus Dual Credit office for more information.

-Pass your classes.
-In most cases grades of "C" or better in college coursework is required for both transferability and to matintain enrollment in the program and receive high school credit.
+- Pass your classes.
+In most cases grades of “C” or better in college coursework is required for both transferability and to maintain enrollment in the program and receive high school credit.

 Dual Credit at San Jacinto College is affordable.
 You pay only 25% of tuition and fees for certain classes that count toward both high school and college, and you may even be covered for that amount if you qualify for the Texas Public Education Grant (TPEG).
 Check with your high school counselor for more information or San Jacinto College Financial Aid.